straysheep-dev/grub-security/README.md

 grub-mkpasswd-pbkdf2
 ```

-It's the entire string, starting with `grub.pbkdf2.sha512.10000...`, which we'll need to highlight and copy.
+The hash is the entire string, starting with `grub.pbkdf2.sha512.10000...`, which we'll need to highlight and copy.

-### Add a user and password to `/etc/grub.d/40_custom`
+## Add a user and password to `/etc/grub.d/40_custom`

 This creates a single administrative user and password protects all GRUB menu entries.

-Enter the following lines (with your own password hash) below the comments at the top of `/etc/grub.d/40_custom`:
+Enter the following lines (with your own password hash) *below the existing comments* at the top of `/etc/grub.d/40_custom`:

 ```
 set superusers="admin"